keptn/keptn.github.io/content/docs/0.8.x/quality_gates/slo/index.md

 ```

 ### Comparison
 By default, Keptn compares with the previous values of the SLIs.
-To support more advanced comparion strategies, the following properties are available:
+To support more advanced comparison strategies, the following properties are available:

-* `compare_with`: Defines how many previous results are considered for the comparision: *single_result* or *several_results* (*single_result* is the default and is used if not specified).
+* `compare_with`: Defines how many previous results are considered for the comparison: *single_result* or *several_results* (*single_result* is the default and is used if not specified).
 * `include_result_with_score`: Controls which of the previous evaluations are included in the comparison.
 Therefore, this property accepts the values: *pass*, *pass_or_warn*, or *all* (*all* is the default and is used if not specified), which target the overall evaluation result and not the single SLI evaluation.
 In other words, the overall evaluation result decides whether SLI values are considered for the comparison or not.
 * `number_of_comparison_results`: Defines the exact number of previous results to consider (1 is the default and is used if not specified).
 * `aggregate_function` *(optional)*: Allows overriding the default aggregation function which is `avg`.